Cottonmouth (Cornell Stokes): Other versions

 Cottonmouth appears in the Marvel Comics 2 series The Amazing Spider-Girl as the head of The Bronx branch of Black Tarantula's criminal empire.
-When a new villain called the Crimelord acquires and attempts to sell the Kingpin's files, Cottonmouth attends the auction for them in Black Tarantula's stead.
+When a new villain called the Crime lord acquires and attempts to sell the Kingpin's files, Cottonmouth attends the auction for them in Black Tarantula's stead.
 The auction being crashed by the Hobgoblin and Spider-Girl leads to Cottonmouth and most of the other criminals present being arrested by the NYPD.

 In other media

 Cornell Bertram "Cottonmouth" Stokes appears in Luke Cage, portrayed by Mahershala Ali as an adult and Elijah Boothe as a teenager.
 This version despises his nickname, which was derived from a childhood incident wherein several of his teeth were knocked out, is capable of killing people bare-handed, the grandson of Harlem crime lord Maybelline "Mama Mabel" Stokes, cousin of city councilwoman Mariah Dillard, and was part of a gang in his youth alongside barbershop owner, Robert "Pop" Hunter.
-In the present, Stokes publicly operates as the owner of the Harlem's Paradise nightclub while privately working as a private arms dealer alongside Dillard, his assistant Shades, and several corrupt police officers on his payroll.
+In the present, Stokes publicly operates as the owner of the Harlem's Paradise nightclub while secretly working as a private arms dealer alongside Dillard, his assistant Shades, and several corrupt police officers on his payroll.
 While attempting to kill a group of street thugs who interrupted a deal he was conducting, Cottonmouth runs afoul of Luke Cage and Pop is killed in the crossfire of a botched hit on the last thug.
 Cage retaliates by attacking Cottonmouth's stash houses and depleting the arms dealer's fortune, but NYPD Detective Rafael Scarfe sells out Cage to Cottonmouth, who makes several failed attempts to kill Cage or drive him out of Harlem.
 Meanwhile, after internal affairs starts to investigate his actions, Scarfe attempts to blackmail Cottonmouth, who shoots him and leaves him for dead.
 Before he dies, Scarfe tells Cage and Claire Temple everything he knows about Cottonmouth's operation.
 Cottonmouth is subsequently arrested, but the Stokes' family lawyer Benjamin Donovan bails him out.
 While addressing the fallout, Stokes gets into an argument with Dillard over their upbringing, during which he invokes memories of their uncle raping her as a child, leading to her killing him and framing Cage for it.